sumitha-archi/sumitha-portfolio/RequirementSpecification/sumitha-portfolio-RequirementSpecification.md

 ## 2.1 Functional Requirements.

-The home page should have a personalized logo ,photo and brief introduction about me.
+1. The home page should have a personalized logo ,photo and brief introduction about me.
-List and brief description of the most relevant projects done and the experience.
+2. List and brief description of the most relevant projects done and the experience.
-Link to download the latest resume.
+3. Link to download the latest resume.
-The list of skills for a Full stack developer.
+4. The list of skills for a Full stack developer.
-Links to a Bio page or About me page, Education details, Contact me, Detailed project description.
+5. Links to a Bio page or About me page, Education details, Contact me, Detailed project description.
-Link to the awards and recognitions received.
+6. Link to the awards and recognitions received.
-Social media accounts (eg : linkedin)
+7. Social media accounts (eg : linkedin)

 ### Context Diagram

+[Image comes here]

 ## 2.2.
 Non Functional Requirements.

-The website should be responsive and should support all major browsers.
+1. The website should be responsive and should support all major browsers.

-Software Requirements
+2. Software Requirements
 OS:  Windows 10 or MacOS
 Technologies and frameworks: ReactJS, SASS for CSS,HTML,NodeJS
 IDE: Visual Studio Code

-Hardware requirements.
+3. Hardware requirements.
 Memory: 4GB
 Free Space: 10GB
 # 3. CONTENT AND NAVIGATION

 ## 3.1.
 Layout

-A header with all the links to other pages.
+* A header with all the links to other pages.
-A footer with the links and the terms and conditions.
+* A footer with the links and the terms and conditions.

 ## 3.2.
 Responsive Design